ctzurcanu/virtues/docs/faith.md

 - Major
     - Charity: when one receives charity in the form of service or goods, it develops one's Faith.
-    - Hope: Faith develops Hope (as Faith about future)
+    - Hope: Faith develops Hope (as Faith about the future)
 - Minor
     - Fortitude: Physical exercise develops clarity of thought